pmoesta/computational_astrophysics/content/mhd/mhd-divb.md

 # Vector potential

 Another alternative is evolving the vector potential instead of the magnetic field in the MHD equations.
-The vector potential is defined via $\vec{B} = \nabla \cross \vec{A}$ and we can formulate an evolution equation for the vector potential instead of the induction equation:
+The vector potential is defined via $\vec{B} = \nabla \times \vec{A}$ and we can formulate an evolution equation for the vector potential instead of the induction equation:

 $\frac{\partial\vec{A}}{\partial t} = (\vec{B}\cdot\vec{u} -\vec{u}\cdot\vec{B}).$

-When we take the divergence of a curl we automatically have $\nabla \cdot \nabla \cross \vec{B} = 0$ so we get the no-monopole constraint satisfied by construction.
+When we take the divergence of a curl we automatically have $\nabla \cdot \nabla \times \vec{B} = 0$ so we get the no-monopole constraint satisfied by construction.
 One complexity with the vector potential in applications in relativity is that we need to choose a gauge due to the extra degrees of freedom in the vector potential definition.
 We can for example add the electromagnetic scalar potential

 $\frac{\partial\vec{A}}{\partial t} = (\vec{B}\cdot\vec{u} -\vec{u}\cdot\vec{B}) - \frac{\partial (\Phi - \vec{A})}{\partial x}$ to our evolution equation without changing the principal part.
 Care has to be taken when choosing a suitable gauge as some choices are better behaved than others.